audeering/audb/docs/publish.rst

 Real world example
 ------------------

-We published a version of a small German acted emotional speech databases called emodb_ in the public repository of :mod:`audb`.
+We published a version of a small German acted emotional speech database called emodb_ in the public repository of :mod:`audb`.
 You can find the example code at